Exercise and immunity

 Regular exercise is good for your bones.

-The correct answer is fact.
-Doing exercises that put weight on your bones will help keep them strong and lower your risk of bone loss and breaks as you get older.
+The correct answer is: "Fact."
+Doing weight-bearing exercises will help keep them strong and lower your risk of bone loss and breaks as you get older.
 Walking and strength training are good options.
 If you are older, haven't been active, or have a health problem, talk with your doctor before starting to exercise.

 Exercise can help you fight infections by: